Worried that your twins are getting lumped in together? Encourage individuality in twins to develop their uniqueness and interests.

 Before my twins were born, I swore I wouldn’t dress them the same.
-“I want them to have their own personalities and not get clumped in as twins all the time.
-They’ll look too alike and others will forget they’re individual people.”
+“They might look too alike and others might forget they’re individual people.”

 1. Spend one-on-one time with each twin

 Your twins will likely spend almost every minute with each other.
 They do the same activities, from eating to sleeping to playing, on a daily basis.
 Logistics makes it easier to “batch” their activities.

 You can switch things up by spending time with each twin.
 At home, snuggle with one child on the couch while the other is reading a book.
 Take one child out for an errand while another adult stays home with the other.

 Spending time alone with a parent is already recommended for non-twin kids.
 It’s even more important for twins to feel comfortable apart, bond with their parents, and develop a separate identity.